housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 We just added `onScrollDown` as a callback for the directive `scrolled` method.
 In here, we increment the page number and call the `getHouses` method.

-Now if we try running the application, we'll see houses load as we scroll down the page.
+Now if you try running the application, you'll see houses load as you scroll down the page.

 <img alt="Infinite Scroll" title="Infinite Scroll" data-src="/assets/progressive-angular-applications-2/infinite-scroll.gif" class="lazyload shadow" />